The Forgotton Elixir

 Ancient Origin: It has been Forgotton.

-This is the elixir for what lingers.
-For moments between—when time folds, when the soul remembers what the mind cannot.
 Not a cleansing.
 Not a purge.
 This is a stirring.
 The memory you thought you lost, quietly rekindled in the root.
 It isn’t meant to burn.
 It’s meant to remind.
 That something sacred still flickers beneath the silence.

 Traditional Properties